Progress stepper

 1. Progress title: Describes the task or process underway.

-6. Warning status: Informs the user of a non-critical error in step
+6. Warning status: Informs the user of a non-critical error in a step.

 Usage

-Use a progress stepper to convey to a user how many steps are required to complete a task or process.
-Similar to the progress bar, the progress stepper can help to keep users informed about how much effort or time the task or process will take to complete.
-One advantage is it displays the total number of steps at all times.
-Additionally, it informs the user exactly where they are in the process and how much is left until their task or process is completed.
+Use a progress stepper to convey the number of steps required to complete a task or process.
+Similar to the progress component, the progress stepper can help keep users informed about how much effort or time a task or process will take to complete.
+An advantage of the progress stepper is that the total number of steps is displayed at all times, which informs users about where they are in a process and how much is left until completion.

 When to use

-Image showing example of progress stepper in a card view.
+Example of a progress stepper in a card.

-• A user is showing progression through a workflow in a table or card
+• To show progression through a workflow in a table or card.

-Image showing example of progress stepper in a table view with a popover.
+Example of a progress stepper in a popover.

 When to use progress stepper vs. wizard